 Non-customizable is simpler

-That’s not the case of this website.
+That’s not the case with this website.
 It doesn’t need to be customizable at all.
-Everything is hardcoded so the result are precisely what I have in mind, and if I ever want to change anything, I only need to edit the source code.
+Everything is hardcoded so the results are precisely what I have in mind, and if I ever want to change anything, I only need to edit the source code.

-One great aspect of writing your own WordPress theme from scratch is that you don’t ever need to worry about theme updates breaking functionality.
-Your theme won’t be automatically updated.
+One great aspect of writing my own WordPress theme from scratch is that I don’t ever need to worry about theme updates breaking functionality.
+My theme won’t be automatically updated.
 If I don’t do updates manually, then there are no updates at all.

 One could be surprised to realize how this results in little to no maintenance on the website.
-It always the automatic updates that break stuff and make them stop working.
-Last time this happened was because of an automatic update of Inkscape, but that was on the server, nothing to do with WordPress or PHP.
+It’s always the automatic updates that break stuff and make them stop working.
+The last time this happened was because of an automatic update of Inkscape, but that was on the server, nothing to do with WordPress or PHP.
 The bug affected only the automatic generation of post thumbnails, which I then updated to use Imagick (pure PHP) instead of Inkscape.
 It works much better now.

 Now, I’m planning on moving the automatic post thumbnail functionality to a custom plugin.
-Not because I need, but becase I’m curious.
-Also, if I ever create another WordPress website it would be easier to incorporate this feature if it’s bundled in a plugin instead of hardcoded in the functions.php.
+Not because I need to, but because I’m curious.
+Also, if I ever create another WordPress website, it would be easier to incorporate this feature if it’s bundled in a plugin instead of hardcoded in functions.php.

 0 0 votes